 Popular Sandton nightclub Blackdoor shut down for breaking lockdown laws

-Police also confirm that employees of Midrand adult entertainment venue were charges for being on the premises after midnight curfew
+Police also confirm that employees of Midrand adult entertainment venue were fined for being on the premises after midnight curfew

 A Sandton nightclub was shut down and employees of a Midrand adult entertainment venue fined early on Saturday morning for violating lockdown laws.